Field Officer in Brigade Waiting

 The Field Officer in Brigade Waiting holds an appointment in the Royal Household.
-He performs his duties at State Ceremonies under the authority of the Lord Great Chamberlain, the Lord Chamberlain and the Earl Marshal.
+Always a Foot Guards officer, he is required to be in attendance on particular occasions 'to receive the King's commands for the Foot Guards'.
+Each year, among other duties, the Field Officer in Brigade Waiting commands the King's Birthday Parade mounted on horseback.
 When dismounted he carries a distinctive baton as his insignia of office.